 10. Hashima Island, Japan

 Hashima Island was a coal mining facility which opened in the late 19th Century.
 The small island near Nagasaki in Southern Japan housed over 5,000 workers in many multi-storey apartment blocks.
-At it’s peak there were 12 round-trip boat services a day from the mainland to densely populated Hashima which played an important role in the industrialisation of Japan.
+At its peak there were 12 round-trip boat services a day from the mainland to densely populated Hashima which played an important role in the industrialisation of Japan.

 However the familiar tale of the closing down of coal mines across the developed world in the 1970’s and 80’s claimed another victim here.
 With little other purpose, the island was abandoned in 1974 and was simply left to rot away.

 TODAY: Travel to the island was only officially re-established in 2009, some 35 years after anyone had been allowed to set foot there.
 Most of Hashima is still off limits and it would require an enormous (and unlikely) investment to ensure the safety of the buildings.
 A small corner of the island is open to visitors who reportedly are flocking to take a peak into what was once a busy and important island.
+However independent visits are not possible and the tour companies that organise trips will require you to sign a safety contract as you need to strictly follow your guide’s advice at all times.
+There’s more info on visiting Hashima Island here.

 The second Japanese entry on our list, was the inspiration for a long scene in the 2012 James Bond film, Skyfall although filming didn’t take place on the island itself.